duckie68/environment-personal/README.md

 I want to avoid adding any plugins to Vim directly, though I make make changes to particular settings.
 Previous vim setups have become far too clunky, and many of the tools that I did need are available as tools that I can invoke from the terminal already.
 Any changes to vimrc from the LARBS baseline will be reflected in this repo.

+Not happy with the LARBS vimrc.
+Just does not work well for my purposes.
+Went ahead and added Neovim and made a custom rc.

 ## Installed Items

 Installed Pandoc and cloned [Pandoc Book Template] for writing.